makcakoca/FCND-Motion-Planning/README.md

 ![With Diagonal](./misc/with_diagonal.png)

 #### 6. Cull waypoints
 I implemented both Collinearity and Bresenham.
-Both of them clear unnecessary waypoints, but some cases Collinearity method creates jerky path.
+Both of them clear unnecessary waypoints, but for some cases Collinearity method creates jerky path.
 For example when the goal position is hardcoded as some location 10 m north and 15 m east of map center, result of these tho methods are shown the figures below.

 Collinearity (pruned_path = prune_path(path))